We all have emotional ties to food:

 When we remember that food is emotional, we can anticipate the ways we might misuse it.

-Only then can we begin to heal, rather than sidestepping the very nature of food and continuing to blame ourselves.
+Only then can we begin to heal, rather than trying to sidestep the very nature of food and continuing to blame ourselves.

 So how can we work WITH the fact that food is emotional, and stop using it to manage our emotions?